Every horse owner eventually asks the same question: does my horse actually need a vitamin supplement, or is their forage already doing the job?

 Vitamin C for horses

-Research does show that heavy exercise and illness can lead to low vitamin C blood levels, and to maintain and support health in horses, extra supplementation can be beneficial for these horses.
+Research does show that heavy exercise and illness can lead to low vitamin C blood levels, and extra supplementation can be beneficial for these horses to maintain and support health.

 Vitamin A for my horse